mmartinello/patroni-docker/README.md

 following distributed configuration store systems: ZooKeeper, etcd, Consul or Kubernetes.
 In this image Patroni is installed with dependencies for **etcd**.

+[pgBackRest](https://pgbackrest.org/) is a reliable backup and restore solution for PostgreSQL that seamlessly scales up to the largest databases and workloads.

 [pg_cron](https://github.com/citusdata/pg_cron) is a simple cron-based job scheduler for PostgreSQL.